cctsou/DIA-Umpire/README.md

 **DIA_Umpire_ExtLibSearch**

-DIA-Umpire external library search using *LCMSID file as input file
+DIA-Umpire external library search using *LCMSID file and a spectral library as input files

 **DIA_Umpire_PortQuant**